djmk/OpenCV_basics/README.md

 # OpenCV_basics
-In this repository, I have uploaded the basic codes of OpenCV
+In this repository, I will upload the tutorials of OpenCV.